The Military Transformation of the Three Kingdoms Era

 The Legacy of Three Kingdoms Divisional Tactics

-The divisional tactics developed during the Three Kingdoms period did not vanish with the unification of the Jin Dynasty in 280 AD.
+The divisional tactics developed during the Three Kingdoms period did not vanish with the unification of the Jin dynasty in 280 CE.
 They became the foundation of Chinese military theory for the next millennium.
 Later military manuals, such as the Wujing Zongyao (compiled in the 11th century), extensively studied the campaigns of the Three Kingdoms.
 The concepts of dividing the army into specialized vanguard, main force, flanking, and reserve divisions were codified as standard operational doctrine.

 Conclusion